 Rules processing is a Boolean query of rules operators.
-Processing is performed left to right until the rule is either validated (the stated rule action is taken), or invalidated (the processing terminates).
-The entire rule does not have to be processed and any additional query operators after this point are discarded.
+Processing is performed left to right until the rule is either validated (the stated rule action is taken) or invalidated (the processing terminates).
+The entire rule does not have to be processed, and any additional query operators after this point are discarded.

-Example 1: Use the OR Boolean Operator
+Example 1: Use the OR Boolean Operators

 Once the rules processor hits the OR operator, it validates the rule criteria and performs the rule action.
 Any match criteria that follows the OR is not seen.